ArctosDB/arctos/README.md

 [Code of Conduct](https://arctosdb.org/code-of-conduct/)

 Arctos is an ongoing discussion.
+Please follow the [Arctos code of conduct](https://arctosdb.org/code-of-conduct/).
+Comments and filed issues that violate our code of conduct will be removed at the administrators' discretion immediately.
 Visit the Issues in this repo or the [Arctos Discussion Group](http://groups.google.com/group/Arctos) to participate.
 Or contact us directly: arctoscontact@googlegroups.com